tom-power/right-shift-vi-like-macos/README.md

 # Vi like key bindings for MacOS using right shift

-[Karabiner elements](https://github.com/tekezo/Karabiner-Elements) and [Hammerspoon](http://www.hammerspoon.org/) configuration that provide vi like keymappings for macOS.
+[Karabiner elements](https://github.com/tekezo/Karabiner-Elements) configuration that provide vi like keymappings for macOS.

 Works with macOS Seirra defaults using right shift and capslock only as modifiers.